edgexfoundry/app-service-configurable/snap/README.md

 ```bash
 sudo snap start --enable edgex-app-service-configurable.app-service-configurable
 ```
-Note - Should the environment variables be modified after the service has started, the service must be restarted.
+**Note** - Should the environment variables be modified after the service has started, the service must be restarted.

-### Autostart
-By default, the edgex-app-service-configurable disables its service on install, as the expectation is that the default profile configuration files will be customized, and thus this behavior allows the profile `configuration.toml` files in $SNAP_DATA to be modified before the service is first started.

-This behavior can be overridden by setting the `autostart` configuration setting to "true".
-This is useful when configuration and/or device profiles are being provided via configuration or gadget snap content interface.

-**Note** - this option is typically set from a gadget snap.

 ### Configuration Overrides
 While it's possible to manually edit the profile-specific `configuration.toml` files (found in `$SNAP_DATA/config/res/<profile>`) prior to enabling the service, quite often only minor changes to existing profiles are required.
-These changes can be accomplished via support for EdgeX environment variable configuration overrides via the snap's configure hook.
+These changes can be accomplished via support for [EdgeX environment variable configuration overrides](#service-environment-configuration-overrides) via the snap's configure hook.
 If the service has already been started, setting one of these overrides currently requires the service to be restarted via the command-line or snapd's REST API.
-If the overrides are provided via the snap configuration defaults capability of a gadget snap, the overrides will be picked up when the services are first started.
+If the overrides are provided via the snap configuration defaults capability of a [gadget snap](https://snapcraft.io/docs/gadget-snap), the overrides will be picked up when the services are first started.

 The following syntax is used to specify service-specific configuration overrides: